takeyamajp/docker-postfix/README.md

 Use port 465 if your mail client needs SMTPS (SMTP over SSL), then ignore a displayed certificate warning.
 Port 25 is disabled by default.
 Set DISABLE_SMTP_AUTH_ON_PORT_25 to false If you want to use it.

+## SSL certificates
+The self-signed certificate will be created automatically.
+If you have a valid server certificate, mount the volume '/ssl_certs' and replace the existing certificate with yours.

-## DKIM
+## DKIM keys
-Public key will be displayed on 'docker logs'.
+The public key will be displayed on 'docker logs'.
-Mount volume '/keys' on your host machine.
-Otherwise DKIM keys will be changed every time this container starts.
+Mount the volume '/dkim_keys' on your host machine.
+Otherwise the key will be changed every time this container starts.
 You can set DKIM_KEY_LENGTH to 2048 if your DNS server supports TXT records of more than 255 length.
 If you have a mail server besides this container, you will need to change DKIM_SELECTOR from 'default' so that it doesn't overlap with other one.